 Espire 1: VR Operative begins with my Espire being activated and learning the basics of the game.
 I was able to develop my combat skills with a tranquilizer gun (more of that Metal Gear influence) while also learning about some of the games unique mechanics.

 Once I left the training room, I had my first encounter with several enemy sentries.
-Even though this is a stealth game, combat was optional in this moment and so I took them all out with no problem.
+Even though this is a stealth game, combat was optional (plus I was not in the mood to be sneaky) and so I took them all out with no problem.
 After collecting an assault rifle and some ammo, I explored the room for secrets passages or additional loot.

 Espire 1: VR Operative promises to be an stealth action VR experience and it delivers on that.
 It has all the elements of an espionage adventure along with gameplay mechanics that allows it to stand out from other titles.
 It openly showcases its influence but knows not to be a knock-off while also standing out.